Which Size Ukulele Is Right For Me?

-So you want to play the ukulele but you are overwhelmed by all the choices out there.
+So you're ready to play the ukulele but you may be a little overwhelmed by all the choices out there.

-There are 4 main sizes to choose from : Soprano, Concert, Tenor and Baritone.
+To simplify things, there are 4 main sizes of ukulele to choose from : Soprano, Concert, Tenor and Baritone.

 OK , Great.
 4 sizes...this is getting easier!
 So what are the differences?

 These are the smallest and the most popular of all the Ukes.
 When most people think Ukulele – this is the one they are thinking about.
 They are usually the least expensive way to get started playing and they are a perfect size for kids as well.
 These are usually around 21 inches and have 12-15 frets.